 Market rent is a rent which reflects the prevailing market conditions.
 It is the rent that could be obtained if the property was available on the open market.
 Market rent is sometimes referred to as ‘OMRV’ (Open Market Rental Value).

-Whilst a lease is ongoing, it will also be common to hear open market rent defined as the rent that it would be adjusted to if hypothetically the property was available to let in the open market at the relevant date.
-As part of making such hypothesis, the lease will normally include a number of assumptions and matters to be disregarded (for example, use type, state of repair).
+Whilst a lease is ongoing, it will also be common to hear open market rent defined as the rent that it would be adjusted to if the property was available to let in the open market at the relevant date.
+The lease will normally include a number of assumptions and matters to be disregarded (for example, use type, state of repair).
 What is assumed and disregarded can significantly impact on a final determination of the open market rent.

 Peppercorn rent